New Mexico Stars: 2014

 Williams left the Stars after the 2013 season to take the head coaching job with the Texas Revolution.
 On August 16, 2013, the Stars ownership moved into an LLC. known as "Texas 3", which consists of Paul Parsons, Samuel Rodriguez & Ernie Guill.
 The Stars finished the regular season 7-5, good enough to earn the 3rd seed in the league and advance to a semi-final match up against the Rio Grande Valley Sol, with a berth in the 2014 LSFL Championship Game on the line.
 However, due to the Sol failing to meet league obligations and deadlines, they were suspended from the league and the Stars advanced into the Championship Game against the San Angelo Bandits.
 The Stars fell 64-34 to the Bandits.

 2015

 The New Mexico Stars were purchased by Tracy Duran, operating under TNC Duran LLC, Tracy Duran and Crystal Duran are the members.
-The team joined Champions Indoor Football (CIF) for the 2015 season, but before ever playing a game in the CIF.
-The team plans to regroup and resume play in 2016.
+The team joined Champions Indoor Football (CIF) for the 2015 season, but before ever playing a game in the CIF, the team planned to regroup and resume play in 2016.
 Financial difficulties with the new league and other issues have complicated the team's plans for 2015.